-Girl Scouts Encourage Reusable Bags and Bottles
+Girl Scouts Encourage Reusable Bags and Water Bottles

 Girl Scouts know how to celebrate a milestone.
 Scouts across the country are commemorating the 100th anniversary of their organization by participating in a Take Action Project that they have dubbed the Forever Green program.
 This global program consists of three month-long projects Scouts can sign up for and participate in during February, March, and April.
 The goal is to educate the girls about the environment and sustainability.
 The Reduce Waste leg of this trifecta teaches girls about the impact waste has on our shared world and how to reduce the amount of non-biodegradable waste each of us contributes to landfills, primarily single-use plastic bags.
 The program also strives to increase aluminum can recycling.
 This is a fantastic project that will reach not only the Scouts themselves, but it encourages the girls to involve their friends and family to help spread the message of sustainability and develop lifelong eco-friendly habits that will reduce their carbon footprint.